-Strategic planning is used early and often in our consulting engagements, to paint a picture of the desired end state, by visualizing the future.
+Strategic planning consulting services are used early and often in our client engagements, to paint a picture of the desired end state, by visualizing the future.
 The key is to “begin with the end in sight,” and work backward from that perspective.

 As demonstrated here, three points in time should be considered in strategic visioning: